shifasomji/nn-proposal/index.md

 3. What processes will we use to handle appeals/mistakes?
 4. How diverse is our team?

+We think this is an important project that will help improve the accuracy of breast cancer detection from tissue images.

 Data Questions:
 1. Is our data valid for its intended use?
 2. What bias could be in our data?
 (All data contains bias.)